Permissionless-Software-Foundation/specifications/ps007-token-data-schema.md

 The `userData` property is intended to 'future proof' this specification by allowing a field for users to place arbitrary data.
 If no data is provided, this property should resolve into an empty object (`{}`).

 ### jsonLd (required)
 The `jsonLd` property is another 'future proof' property.
-It's intended to capture [JSON-LD](https://json-ld.org/) structure data following [Schema.org](https://schema.org/) data.
+It's intended to capture [JSON-LD](https://json-ld.org/) structured data following [Schema.org](https://schema.org/) schema.
 The recommended schema model is the [CreativeWork](https://schema.org/CreativeWork) model.
-If no JSON-LD data is desired, this property should resolve into an empty object (`{}`).
+If no JSON-LD data is expressed, this property should resolve into an empty object (`{}`).

 ### issuer (optional)
 This property allows the software creating the token to declare the entity that has issued the token.
-This is different than the 'author', which should be captured in the `userData` property.
+This is different than the 'author', which should be captured in the `userData` or `jsonLd` property.
 This field is intended to reference the software (or organization that created the software) which created the token.

 ### issuerUrl (optional)
-The `issuerUrl` allows the Issuer to add a URL to additional information about them.
+The `issuerUrl` allows the Issuer to add a URL for additional information about them.

 ## Mutable Data
 Because the mutable data field of a token can change over time, the risks are much lower in specifying schema, and the data can be much more expressive.
 The properties listed below are an example of the *minimal* amount of data that is recommended for creating a token.